-In FY 2021, 4853 drivers participated in the Ignition Interlock Program for the first time, down from 5,694 in FY 2020, a decrease of nearly 15 percent.
+In FY 2022, 4,643 drivers participated in the Ignition Interlock Program for the first time, down from 4,853 in FY 2021, a decrease of 4.3%, following a nearly 15 percent decrease in FY21 from FY20 levels.

-Figure 9 shows the levels of first-time participation, comparing administrative per se referrals to referrals from all other sources (e.g. court referral or as a requirement of license reinstatement) from FY 2017 to FY 2021.
+Figure 9 shows the levels of first-time participation, comparing administrative per se referrals to referrals from all other sources (e.g. court referral or as a requirement of license reinstatement) from FY 2018 to FY 2022.
 The number of first-time Ignition Interlock Program customers entered with a Per Se referral significantly increased following the implementation of Noah's Law in Q2 of FY 2017.
 State Operational closures due to the COVID-19 State of Emergency significantly impacted first-time enrollments in the last quarter of FY 2020.
-The number of first-time participants increased after the last quarter of FY 2020 but remained lower than pre-pandemic levels through FY 2021.
+The number of first-time participants opting in to the IIP for administrative per se offenses increased slightly in FY 2022 but remain lower than levels prior to FY 2021.